wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapp-advanced-concepts.md

 Another way to look at bundling third party CorDapps is from the point of view of identity.
 With the introduction of the `SignatureConstraint`, CorDapps will be signed by their creator, so the signature will become part of their identity: `com.fruitcompany.Banana` signed by the `FruitCo`.
-But if another CorDapp developer, `OrangeCo` bundles the `Fruit` library, they must strip the signatures from the `FruitCo` and sign the JAR themselves.
+But if another CorDapp developer, `OrangeCo` bundles the `Fruit` library, they must strip the signatures from the `FruitCo` and sign the `.jar` themselves.
 This will create a `com.fruitcompany.Banana` signed by the `OrangeCo`, so there could be two types of Banana states on the network, but “owned” by two different parties.
 This means that while they might have started using the same code, nothing stops these `Banana` contracts from diverging.
 Parties on the network receiving a `com.fruitcompany.Banana` will need to explicitly check the constraint to understand what they received.